hack-technicolor/hack-technicolor/docs/Resources.md

 ### The Boot Process

-To be updated - refer to the <a href="https://openwrt.org/docs/techref/process.boot">OpenWrt Boot Process guide</a> as an example for now but don't rely on it.
+To be updated - refer to the [OpenWrt Boot Process guide](https://openwrt.org/docs/techref/process.boot) as an example for now but don't rely on it.

 ### The "TCH" Wrt (Homeware) Flash Layout
 TG799vac: